Installing Bronze Revolving Doors

 1.07 PROJECT/SITE CONDITIONS

 A. Field Measurements: Where possible, field measure openings before fabrication to ensure proper fit of work;

 A. General: Warranties shall be in addition to, and not a limitation of, other rights the Government may have under

 the Contract Documents.

-1. Warranty period for revolving door units shall be 3 years after the date of substantial completion.
+- Warranty period for revolving door units shall be 3 years after the date of substantial completion.

 A. Revolving Door Manufacturers: